galveron/Mechty-learn/README.md

 <a name="progress"></a>
 ### Progress

-This project is in progress.
+This project is on hold for now.
 Here are the steps what I already done:

 * Set up backend
 * Create main controller and repository methods